 - Plexiglass or tempered glass barrier to establish a physical barrier between reception workers and clients.

-- Reception seats for clients and work chairs for staff separated in accordance to social distancing guidelines of 2m.
+- Reception seats for clients and work chairs for staff separated in accordance with social distancing guidelines of 2m (6 feet).

 - Clearing of any surfaces of samples, decorative artwork, or objects which may encourage handling.